Tada-Project/tada/README.md

 `return` statements temporarily for the purpose of the experiment.

-To specify the data generation strategy, we encourage you to specify `--types TYPES [TYPES ...]` with `hypothesis`, `hypothesis-clean` or one of the generate types:
+To specify the data generation strategy, we encourage you to specify `--types TYPES [TYPES ...]` with `hypothesis` or one of the generate types:
-`int, int_list, char, char_list, boolean, string, float`. `hypothesis` handles all types of function arguments with JSON schema. `hypothesis-clean` works only for function has a single integer list argument;
+`int, int_list, char, char_list, boolean, string, float`. `hypothesis` handles all types of function arguments with JSON schema.

 A sample JSON schema for a list of integers can be found here:
 [speed-surprises](https://github.com/Tada-Project/speed-surprises/blob/master/schema.json).